-Inside the Truly Bizarre Aftermath of Brittany Murphy's Sudden Death
+Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death - E!
+Online

 "Everything is going wonderful, thank you," Murphy told reporters backstage at the Teen Choice Awards that August.
 "I'm just living every moment, you know, enjoying my day."

-Later that year, she met British writer-director and photographer Simon Monjack at a party—and, going without the public engagement announcement this time, up and married him at her home in L.A. in April 2007.
+Not long after, she met British writer-director-photographer Simon Monjack at a party—and, going without the public engagement announcement this time, up and married him at her home in L.A. in April 2007.
 They became constant companions.

+"She wanted to marry him and I said, 'Honey, it's not been long enough,'" pal Kathy Najimy, who worked with Murphy for years on King of the Hill, recalled in What Happened, Brittany Murphy?.
+"I think Sharon was for the marriage…We were all scared and freaked out, like, who was this guy and what was happening?"

-They first stepped out as husband and wife at the Kentucky Derby that May, Murphy sporting a wedding band and the two engagement rings they'd bought at Neil Lane, not having been able decide between them.
+Murphy and Monjack first stepped out as husband and wife at the Kentucky Derby that May, Murphy sporting a wedding band and the two engagement rings they'd bought at Neil Lane, not having been able to decide on only one.

 If all the other rumors about Murphy had been par for the young-Hollywood course, the mill really started to churn after she got married.
 Suffice it to say, some people were concerned for the actress (and for her money).

-First of all: who was this guy?
+First of all: Who was this guy?

 "No one knows this, but I took Brittany's first photograph for a magazine.
-It was Jane magazine; Brittany was this big," Monjack, indicating that Murphy was on the short side, told a New York Post reporter at the Sundance Film Festival in 2008—a comment that resurfaced after she died via the Los Angeles Times' Ministry of Gossip blog, where the reporter was working in 2009.
+It was Jane magazine; Brittany was this big," Monjack, indicating that Murphy was on the short side, told a New York Post reporter at the Sundance Film Festival in 2008 (a comment that surfaced after she died via the Los Angeles Times' Ministry of Gossip blog, where the reporter was working in 2009).

 Monjack, who was almost eight years older than the actress, said that Murphy was "too young to touch" when he first met her, but "to make a long story short, I was very patient."

-Asked about other rumors—did his visa expiring in February 2007 have anything to do with their whirlwind engagement, was he in dire financial straits, was he already father to a bunch of kids—Monjack said, "We never addressed it [publicly], and I'm not going to now."
+Asked about other rumors—did his visa expiring in February 2007 have anything to do with their whirlwind engagement, was he in dire financial straits, was he already father to a bunch of kids?—Monjack said, "We never addressed it [publicly], and I'm not going to now."

 As for their always-togetherness, he said, "We've created an environment that's conducive to making art and having fun and enjoying each other, and we can take that environment with us everywhere we go."